How to put a grip on your stick

 4. Place the Chamois at your desired starting point.
 Point the tip of the chamois away from you and pull the length in a downward motion with your right hand.
 Make sure your first rotation is very tight.

-6. Secure the grip with electrical tape at the end and top with athletic tape if desired.
-Some players like to also use tape at the center of the shaft, but if the chamois is applied correctly this is unnecessary.
+6. Secure the grip with electrical tape at the end and top.
+Athletic tape can be used over that if desired.
+Some players like to also use tape on both ends, but if the chamois is applied correctly this is unnecessary.